 Just like in Washington, Seattle’s new head coach Pete Carroll and coaching staff, will have some growing pains and will probably have a top ten pick next year as well.

 The Browns acquired CB Sheldon Brown from the Eagles, and then used their first pick on Joe Haden who was considered the best cornerback in the draft.

 Earlier during the off-season they acquired Jake Delhomme and Seneca Wallace and in the third round drafted Colt McCoy.

-If one of these three quarterbacks step-up it could lead to a quick turn around.
-After finishing last season strong helping to secure head coach Eric Mangini’s job, there seems to be possible stability in Cleveland, but look for them to pick in the Top 10 next year.
+If one of these three quarterbacks step-up, and after finishing strong helping to secure head coach Eric Mangini’s job, there seem to be some stability in Cleveland, but look for them to pick in the Top 10 next year.

 The Raiders know they won't have a top-10 pick next year, because they dealt their 2011 first-rounder to New England for Richard Seymour.

-Drafting Rolando McClain, two offensive tackles, releasing quarterback Jamarcus Russell and acquiring Jason Campbell is a good start for moving down in next year’s draft(for New England that is).
+Drafting Rolando McClain, two offensive tackles, releasing quarterback Jamarcus Russell and acquiring Jason Campbell is a good start for moving down in next year’s draft.
+(New England that is.)

 Given their glaring needs at quarterback and on the offensive line, it's hard to see what the Bills are thinking, or how they plan to break their streak of 11 straight years without a playoff appearance.

-The signing of Aaron Kampman, trading Quentin Groves to the Raiders and the use of their first two picks on defensive linemen, tells you what they think the problem was.
-They had just 14 sacks all year as a team.
+With the signing of Aaron Kampman, trading Quentin Groves to the Raiders and the use of their top two picks on defensive linemen, tells you what they think the problem was— They had just 14 sacks all year as a team.

-It's one thing to fall in love with a player, it's another to understand value.
-And given the Jags' financial concerns, Alualu is a pick that makes you think they know they can sign him at a discount -- not one that makes you think they can escape the top ten.
+So, my Northern Florida brothers picked Tyson Alualu?
+At No. 10?
+Given the Jags' financial concerns, Alualu is a pick that makes you think they know they can sign him at a discount — not one that makes you think they can escape the top 10.